simonscmap/cmapdatapipeline/docs/data_ingestion/gallery_examples/geotraces_walkthrough.rst

 The raw data will be saved in **dropbox/../vault/observation/in-situ/cruise/tblGeotraces_{dataset_name}/raw** These files will need to be unzipped, saving to each dataset's raw folder.
 Copies of the included PDFs are moved to the /metadata folder.
 The script to download the data and unzip the raw data into each of the 5 dataset folders in the vault is here: ../cmapdata/collect/insitu/cruise/GEOTRACES/collectGeotraces_v2.py

 In addition to a NetCDF for each dataset, Geotraces also includes an infos folder.
 Within that folder is a static html file for each cruise and variable combination that metadata was submitted for.
-These are scraped to populate the variable-level unstructured metadata (UM).
+These are scraped to populate the variable-level unstructured metadata (UM) which is described in detail below.